 Start with an apéro (short for apéritif): Pre-dinner drinks & small bites

-Serving your guests a light pre-dinner drink with small salty bites is a great way to get the conversation flowing and enjoy each other’s company before the main event: the elaborate and long Christmas meal.
+Serving your guests a light pre-dinner drink with small salty bites is a great way to get the conversation flowing and enjoy each other’s company before the main event: the elaborate and lengthy Christmas meal.

 This pre dinner tradition in France is called “l’heure de l’apéro” (Apero Time).
 If you’re unfamiliar with this pre-dinner tradition, I wrote a detailed article about French apéro time, which can happen any time of the year, not just for the Christmas meal.